Will We See a Rebound? Keep an Eye on the Pound-Dollar Pair’s Resilience

 - Germany: Manufacturing/Services PMI

-In yesterday’s U.S. currency trading, the Canadian dollar rose against the yen after Canada’s March industrial producer prices, released yesterday, rose by 0.1 percentage points to 0.8% from 0.7% the previous month.
-The CAD/JPY pair rose from 112.232 to 113.104, forming an uptrend along the 20-period moving average on the hourly chart.On the 4-hour chart, a band walk along the +2σ line of the Bollinger Bands has been confirmed, and on the daily chart, the RSI remains just below 70 with some room to spare, so we should keep an eye on the potential for further movement during U.S. trading hours.
+In U.S. currency trading the previous day, the Canadian dollar rose against the yen after Canada’s March industrial producer prices, released yesterday, rose by 0.1 percentage points to 0.8% from the previous month’s 0.7%.
+The CAD/JPY pair rose from 112.232 to 113.104, forming an uptrend along the 20-period moving average on the hourly chart.On the 4-hour chart, a band walk along the +2σ line of the Bollinger Bands was observed, and on the daily chart, the RSI remains just below 70 with some room to spare; therefore, we should keep an eye on the potential for further movement during U.S. trading hours.